15 July 2022

 on course website

-As an advanced training in Cognitive Neuropsychology, the course aims to teach PhD students how to collect and interpret neurological patient data in order to test cognitive theories and build cognitive models.
+As an advanced training in Cognitive Neuropsychology, the course aims to teach PhD students how to collect and interpret patient data in order to test cognitive theories and build cognitive models.
 The emphasis will be on 'doing research'.
-Candidates will get an acquaintance with standard neuropsychological testing, will study documented examples of patient cases, and will build, run and analyse their own experiment.
+Candidates will get an acquaintance with standard neuropsychological testing, will be shown examples of patients cases, case statistics and will build, run and analyse their own experiment.
 A special training in reviewing and reporting is included.

 Cognitive Neuropsychology studies the functional disorders people suffer after brain injury in order to construct and test formal models of cognitive functioning.
 It is strongly driven by fundamental theory but also can have implications for clinical diagnosis and therapy.
 Cognitive Neuropsychology gives invaluable insights in how the human mind works and forms an indispensable instrument in the modern Cognitive Neuroscience toolbox.